Lyanco: Southampton

 On 25 August 2021, Lyanco joined Southampton on a four-year deal for an undisclosed fee.
 On 21 September 2021, he made his first appearance for Southampton in the EFL Cup against Sheffield United which ended 2–2, with Southampton advancing 4–2 on penalties.
 On 30 October 2021, Lyanco made his first Premier League appearance, replacing Oriol Romeu in Southampton's 1–0 win against Watford at Vicarage Road.
 He was forced off with a hamstring injury in the first half of Southampton's FA Cup match against Coventry City on 5 February 2022, and was expected to be sidelined for up to 12 weeks.
 On 16 April 2022, Lyanco returned from injury and appeared in a 1–0 victory against Arsenal.

 On 8 May 2023, Lyanco scored his first Premier League goal in a 4–3 defeat to Nottingham Forest.
 He went to Istanbul for transfer negotiations with Beşiktaş on 19 July 2023, but the transfer collapsed due to a change in the terms of the agreement proposed to Southampton.

 Al-Gharafa (loan)

 On 29 August 2023, Lyanco joined Al-Gharafa on a season-long loan.
 Three days later, he made his debut for the club in a 1–4 victory against Al Ahli.
 On 28 September 2023, Lyanco was given a red card for violent conduct during a 4–0 defeat to Al Sadd.
 He scored his first goal for the club on 11 March 2024 in a 0–2 victory against Muaither.

 Atlético Mineiro

 On 5 July 2024, Lyanco joined Atlético Mineiro for an undisclosed fee.
+In October 2025, he suffered a rupture of his left Achilles tendon and had to undergo surgery.
+On 8 March 2026, Lyanco was punched in a mass brawl during the Campeonato Mineiro final against Cruzeiro which led to 23 red cards being handed out, a record for a single fixture in Brazilian football.